Skip to main content

 Britain’s explorers and scientists and new taxidermy artists were represented by the likes of John Hancock, James Gardner, William Bartlett, and John Leadbetter, while Edward Gerrard was still at the dawning of his business and was absent, and while John Gould saw a commercial opportunity and had set up a separate exhibition of hummingbirds at the ZSL which required a paid entry ticket.
 The taxidermy displays and reviews at The Great Exhibition 1851 are described in the next post.

-The biggest of all was the massive hydraulic press that had lifted the metal tubes of a bridge at Bangor invented by Stevenson.
+The biggest exhibit of all was the massive hydraulic press that had lifted the metal tubes of a bridge at Bangor invented by Stevenson.

 Next in size was a steam-hammer that could with equal accuracy forge the main bearing of a steamship or gently crack an egg.